jacobvarner/hoops-jacobvarner/_posts/2020-2-7-auburn-basketball-offensive-and-defensive-efficiencies-in-the-bruce-pearl-era-with-graphs.md

 Lebo.

 Auburn ran out of gas and met the then undefeated Kentucky Wildcats and their net efficiency took a nose dive to end the season in the SEC Tournament Semifinal.

----
+{% include ad.html %}

 Again, I think offensive and defensive efficiency are two of the best stats for judging teams on a level playing field without overhyping defenses that play